Shirkit/atlantico-server/readme_en.md

    pip install -r requirements.txt

-3. Start a local Mosquitto broker using the repository config (recommended for local development):
+3. Start a local Mosquitto broker using the repository-supplied helper (recommended for local development):

-   mosquitto -c run/mosquitto.conf

-   (or install system mosquitto and run as a service)
+   # start broker in background (daemon-like)
+   ./scripts/mosquitto_control.sh start_background

+   # or run in the foreground (attached to your terminal)
+   ./scripts/mosquitto_control.sh start

+   # other helper actions: stop, restart, restart_background, status
+   ./scripts/mosquitto_control.sh status

+   (you may also use system mosquitto directly if preferred)

-4. Run the server CLI:
+4. Run the server CLI using the repo helper (ensures repo root is CWD and prefers `.venv`):

+   # show help
-   python server.py --help
+   ./scripts/start_server.sh --help

+   # run a command, for example: list alive devices
+   ./scripts/start_server.sh alive

+   The helper will use `.venv/bin/python` if a `.venv` exists; activate the venv manually if you prefer.

 Notes
 - The project expects MQTT messages where metrics are JSON and model payloads are binary.